rakbarca10/VITALITY-CHAIN/README.md

 # A Better System
 ● User Control
-  ○ In the current healthcare system, patients have their health information spread over multiple systems, hospitals, networks and potentially countries.
-There are multiple fragmented records from the same patient, held at different institutions all with their own snapshot of the patient’s health at the point of their interaction with them, such as blood tests, imaging and clinic letters.
-Swasthya Mitra will chronologically arrange all of these records and filter them into the specific categories above to aid data handling.
-Such a categorisation would make the records more accessible and understandable for patients and it will also facilitate researchers in searching for the information relevant to them
+  ○ In the current human services framework, patients have their wellbeing data spread over various frameworks, clinics, systems and conceivably nations.
+There are various divided records from a similar patient, held at various establishments all with their own depiction of the patient's wellbeing at the purpose of their communication with them, for example, blood tests, imaging and facility letters.
+The undertaking will sequentially mastermind these records and channel them into the particular classifications above to help information taking care of.
+Such a categorisation would make the records more available and reasonable for patients and it will likewise encourage scientists in looking for the data applicable to them

-● Data Security
-  ○ The Swasthya Mitra system uses a double encryption mechanism on a closed, permission-based blockchain.
-The security of health records is secured beyond any centralised data system currently in use.
-Patient data is not accessible directly on the blockchain.
-The blockchain acts as a pointer to where patient data is held in an encrypted format, meaning that anyone attempting to intercept patient data will be unable to with the ease that is required to access data existing in any central location.

 ● Clinical Communication
-  ○ Along with increased access to emergency information, Swasthya Mitra allows clinicians to communicate with each other with ease.
-When an authorised healthcare professional updates a patient health record, the system will update that record on Swasthya Mitra .
-Any clinician with authorised access to that record will see the update in real time.
-As health records are updated via Swasthya Mitra for all authorised parties, there is no need for patient data to be manually transferred from system to system.
-Swasthya Mitra will be usable in any browser on any computer.
-As a result, any doctor with a browser and an internet connection will be able to access the users’ documents shared with them.
-Issues currently associated with interoperability are resolved this way and costs that are associated with the transportation of notes currently undertaken by junior clinicians or administrative staff are cut down on.
+  ○ Alongside expanded admittance to crisis data, The project permits clinicians to speak effortlessly.
+At the point when an approved medicinal services proficient updates a patient wellbeing record, the framework will refresh that record on the page .
+Any clinician with approved admittance to that record will see the update continuously.
+As wellbeing records are refreshed by means of Swasthya Mitra for every approved gathering, there is no requirement for persistent information to be physically moved from framework to framework.
+The project will be usable in any program on any PC.
+Subsequently, any specialist with a program and a web association will have the option to get to the clients' reports imparted to them.
+Issues as of now connected with interoperability are settled thusly and costs that are related with the transportation of notes right now embraced by junior clinicians or regulatory staff are eliminated.

+**ALL CREDITS TO RESPECTIVE OWNERS IF INTENDED